Deputy Division Director of Case Practice

-The NJ Department of Children and Families seeks a strong and dynamic leader with proven skills in coaching and mentoring staff in DCF case practice.
-Candidate must have demonstrated experience in implementation, must be effective in both verbal and non-verbal communication, and in modeling case practice strategies.
-Demonstrated track record as a team player is required.
+The NJ Department of Children and Families seeks a dynamic leader with proven skills in coaching and mentoring staff in DCF case practice.
+Candidate must have experience in implementation, must be effective in both verbal and non-verbal communication, and in modeling case practice strategies.

 * Advance and foster case practice development and the implementation of Solution Based Casework.

 * Oversee a dynamic team working across the state to support case practice locally.

 * Evaluate the effectiveness of local case practice implementation.

 * Participate in, and lead as required, senior leadership meetings.